Quarantine for Virginia Counties

-Loudoun County officials are enlisting homeowners, gardeners, horticultural retailers, agricultural producers and others in a campaign to thwart the spread of the invasive spotted lanternfly.
+Loudoun County officials are enlisting homeowners, gardeners, horticultural retailers, agricultural producers and others in a campaign to stop the spread of the invasive spotted lanternfly.

 - Size: About 1.5" long